GBhavin/Coding-standards/3_usage.md

 This approach has the following advantages:

 * The compiler checks all code paths instead of just the one satisfying the current options; this avoids unknowingly retaining incompatible code in a library or application.
-* Code formatting and indenting is not broken up by (possibly overlapping) compile conditions; the name `EncodoCompilerOptions` makes the connection to the compiler obvious enough.
+* Code formatting and indenting is not broken up by (possibly overlapping) compile conditions; the name `SelCompilerOptions` makes the connection to the compiler obvious enough.
-* The compiler option is referenced only once, avoiding situations in which some code uses one compiler option (e.g. `ENCODO_DEVELOPER`) and other code uses another, misspelled option (e.g. `ENCODE_DEVELOPER`).
+* The compiler option is referenced only once, avoiding situations in which some code uses one compiler option (e.g. `SEL_DEVELOPER`) and other code uses another, misspelled option (e.g. `ENCODE_DEVELOPER`).

 ### Comments